chenHongbin/Weatherly/README.md

 Weatherli is a fully functional weather app that uses the free.worldweatheronline.com api to show you the weather with a minimalist design.
+It also uses the Climacons from Adam Whitcroft.

 ![Smaller icon](http://dribbble.s3.amazonaws.com/users/14268/screenshots/553778/attachments/41129/weather-explained.jpg "Title here")